 Over recent years, the discipline areas of Information Technology, Computing and Computer Science have expanded in the scope and range of knowledge contained within them.
 The rise to prominence of big data, social media, mobile technology, information security not to mention new cloud based architectures and infrastructures for delivering information technology has meant that increased demand for Software and IT Management graduates with a broader range of specialisations and skills sets.

-This honours degree programme gives a great grounding in the essentials of computing leading to rewarding careers.
+This honours degree course gives a great grounding in the essentials of computing leading to rewarding careers.
 We use a common year 1 where you develop essential skills and get to understand your particular strengths.
 We then give you a choice of specialising in IT Management or Software Development.
-Later in the programme additional options in Cloud Computing and Artificial Intelligence/ Machine Learning are available.
+Later in the course additional options in Cloud Computing and Artificial Intelligence/ Machine Learning are available.

-- Professional certifications in Networking, Cloud Computing to a signficant level are aligned to this programme
+- Professional certifications in Networking, Cloud Computing to a significant level are aligned to this course

-- You have the option of spending on semester 6 aborad in one of our partner colleges/ companies in Germany, Austria, France, Belgium, Spain, Mexico and more.
+- You have the option of spending on semester 6 abroad in one of our partner colleges/ companies in Germany, Austria, France, Belgium, Spain, Mexico and more.

-- A six-month long internship in Year 3 is part of the programme and gives you a real advantage giving you industry experience and contacts.
-With around one hundred students placed annually across Computing programmes in Tallaght the list of placement companies is long and includes major companies such as Amazon AWS, Microsoft, SAP, Fidelity & Bank of America as well as Tallaght University Hospital, Evros and many others.
+- A six-month long internship in Year 3 is part of the course and gives you a real advantage giving you industry experience and contacts.
+With around one hundred students placed annually across Computing course s in Tallaght the list of placement companies is long and includes major companies such as Amazon AWS, Microsoft, SAP, Fidelity & Bank of America as well as Tallaght University Hospital, Evros and many others.